Thinking about any goals, hopes, and dreams you had at the beginning of the year that you actually accomplished . . .

 I was taking care of six children for nine days, while at the same time in a different part of my life I was undergoing what at that time felt like a trial by fire, a kind of trial I had never experienced before.

 At the same time, I was researching for a biography I was writing: Joy Ridderhof, the missionary who started the ministry now known as Global Recordings.
 I remember taking those six children to the playground, sitting nearby to keep an eye on them, and reading about Joy Ridderhof.
+And you can go to Amazon to see the final product.

 When Joy Ridderhof was young, she was a worrier.
 I could relate to that, because I was too.